lyydikoi/Omaloma/README.md

 * Android Jetpack's Navigation

 ### Some of the branches contain experiments with technologies and archotecture ###
-* Clean architecture (Data layer with Repository pattern, Domain layer with use cases, MVVM-Presentation layer), Koin DI
+* otus-hw-dagger2: Clean architecture (Data layer, Domain layer, MVVM-Presentation layer), Dagger DI

 ## Summary of set up: ##
 * This app is created with AndroidStudio using the Gradle build system.